KaranNMakim/rgm-mcp-server/README.md

 # RGM MCP Server

-A Python MCP server exposing analytical tools for **Revenue Growth Management (RGM)** in the Alco-Bev / North America space.
+A Python MCP server exposing analytical tools for **Revenue Growth Management (RGM)** in the Consumer Goods and Services space.
 Designed to work with flat-file exports from [NIQ / NielsenIQ](https://nielseniq.com) (CSV or Parquet).

 ## Tools